In one sentence:

 Basically, what also happens during family constellations is that life transitions are being recognised through little rituals; and not lived-through grief and failed farewells are being caught up.
 When we appreciate and value what the situation is like, development processes and self-healing powers are being initiated, energy is set free, which was bound, and we become free for our own lives.

 In a family constellation it is clearly appreciated that we are not as free and disengaged as we imagine in these times of individualisation and singling.
 Here it is shown in a healthy way how important some orders and bonds are.
 When declined bonds are being recognised again and seemingly unconquerable conflicts dissolve, then something in our soul can be healed.
 This will help our children find peace and our families become a source of strength and love.
 Only then we are really free for our own lives.
 What we can solve doesn’t need to be carried by our children.

 Systemic constellations are helpful in all questions concerning human cooperation, vocational themes, teams, companies and institutions.

 Last but not least, it’s hard to describe a constellation.
 One should experience the impact on oneself; be it their own constellation or somebody else’s, acting as representative.
 As a representative one can dive deeply into the spirit of this work and make valuable experiences.

 I was born in 1966 in Germany, am very happily married, mother of two and bonus-mum to three.
-I’m skilled in systemic family constellation work, holistic life coaching and mindfulness meditation.
-I offer coaching sessions and family constellations, one-to-one or in group workshops.
+I’m skilled in family systems constellation work, holistic systemic therapy and mindfulness meditation.
+I offer therapy sessions and family systems constellations, one-to-one or in group workshops.
 My workshops take place in a family-like atmosphere under personal companionship.
 I understand my work as a fulfilling one, which again and again challenges me to provide the most possible attentiveness, humbleness and love.